jmichuda/resample/README.md

 Features
 --------

+* Bootstrap samples (ordinary or balanced, both with optional stratification) of arrays with arbitrary dimension
-* Bootstrap confidence intervals (percentile, BCA, Studentized, all with optional stratification)
+* Bootstrap confidence intervals (percentile, BCA and Studentized) of any well-defined parameter
 * Randomization-based variants of traditional statistical tests (t-test, ANOVA F-test, K-S test, etc.)
 * Tools for working with empirical distributions (empirical cumulative distribution and quantile functions, distance metrics for comparing distributions)